HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 ### Test 1: Failover Test
 * **Scenario:** Simulated a sudden hardware failure of the Master pfSense node during active traffic.
 * **Result:** The Backup node successfully detected the missing CARP heartbeats and assumed the Master role.
-The failover occurred in ~3 seconds, and thanks to 'pfsync' state replication, active TCP sessions were not dropped.
+The failover occurred in ~3 seconds, and thanks to `pfsync` state replication, active TCP sessions were not dropped.

 ![Failover Wireshark Test](wireshark_failover_test.png)
 ![Failover Ping Test](icmp_failover_test.png)
 </br>*> ICMP traffic dropping and recovering in ~3 seconds without breaking the session.*

 ### Test 2: Penetration Testing vs. IPS
-* **Scenario:** An aggressive SYN port scan ('nmap -sS -Pn') was launched from an external WAN machine to map the edge network.
+* **Scenario:** An aggressive SYN port scan (`nmap -sS -Pn`) was launched from an external WAN machine to map the edge network.
-* **Result:** Suricata successfully detected the scanning signatures ('ET SCAN Possible Nmap User-Agent Observed') and immediately dropped the attacker's IP at the network layer.
+* **Result:** Suricata successfully detected the scanning signatures (`ET SCAN Possible Nmap User-Agent Observed`) and immediately dropped the attacker's IP at the network layer.
 The firewall entered Stealth Mode, returning zero information.

 ![Nmap Port Scan](nmap_port_scan.png)
 </br>*> An attempt to map the edge network*